Preview & Edit

 From Patti Smith's Woolgathering

-Those who create do not abandon fear; instead, they exist within fear.
+Those who create do not abandon fear but exist within fear.
 This emotional self-nourishment matters, according to May, because the courage to create comes from moving forward despite doubt.
 Push through despite the existential boundaries of our craft: that we will die, that we will not achieve our full potential, that we might never be seen, and it will all be for naught.
 I cannot think of a single narrative of creativity that does not include some measure of mobilized fear.
 From Dorothy Parker's quiet wonder if anyone would notice if she simply stopped working to comedian John Cleese noting how nail-biting it is to sit all day and produce nothing.

 C. S. Lewis once wrote about the physical nature of grief, how it felt in his body.
 The fear of creating gives me shoulder aches, gut pain, restless legs.
 Essayist and mapper of the human consciousness, Durga Chew-Bose, wrote about "nausea of producing nothing."